 Crowds, Crowds, Crowds!

-If your schedule truly only allows you to travel to Greece during the summer months due to school holidays or something, at least try and opt to visit in July rather than August as the crowds and prices will be marginally reduced.
+If your schedule truly only allows you to travel to Greece during the summer months due to school holidays or something, at least try and opt to visit in July rather than August.
+At this time, the crowds and prices will be marginally reduced.

-You can also check out “lesser-known” alternatives to popular islands – i.e places like Lefkada, Skopelos, Kythira, Syros, etc as opposed to the infamous Santorini, Corfu, and Mykonos.
-In general though, I’d advise you to try and avoid this period if you can.
+You can also check out “lesser-known” alternatives to popular islands.
+For instance, i.e places like Lefkada, Skopelos, Kythira, Syros, etc as opposed to the infamous Santorini, Corfu, Skiathos and Mykonos.

 Greece in Autumn